jslui826/Kahuut-Web/README.md

 - Runs the Node.js development server with `nodemon`.

 # Running the Application
+Before you run ./setup.sh
+cd into server
+create a env file with the following content

+OPENAI_API_KEY=""
+DATABASE_URL=""
+JWT_SECRET=""

 ## Start the Server
 Navigate to the server directory: